KI Profile page: https://staff.ki.se/people/jonas-persson-1

 Jonas Persson received his PhD from Umeå University in 2002.
-After a one-year post doc, also at Umeå University, he spent three years as an international research fellow at the Department of Psychology, University of Michigan.
-From 2008 he has been heading an independent research group on the neural basis for cognition and aging at the Department of Psychology, Stockholm University, which has been funded by the Swedish Science Council.
-During that period he also became an associate professor at the Department of Psychology, Stockholm University.
+After a one-year postdoc, also at Umeå University, he spent three years as an international research fellow at the Department of Psychology, University of Michigan.
+Since 2008 he has been heading an independent research group on the neural basis for cognition and ageing at the Department of Psychology, Stockholm University, which has been funded by the Swedish Science Council.
+During that period he also became an associate professor at the Department of Psychology, at Stockholm University.

 Peira, N., Ziaei, M., and Persson, J. (2016).
 Age differences in brain systems supporting transient and sustained processes involved in prospective memory and working memory.
 NeuroImage.
 125: 745-755.

 Persson, J., Rieckmann, A., Kalpouzos, G., Fischer, H., and Bäckman, L. (2015).
 Influences of a DRD2 polymorphism on updating of long-term memory representations and caudate BOLD activity: Magnification in aging.
 Human Brain Mapping.
 36 (4): 1325-1334.

 Persson, J., Pudas, S., Nilsson, LG., & Nyberg, L. (2014).
 Longitudinal assessment of default-mode function in aging.
 Neurobiology of Aging.
 (35) 9: 2107-17.

 Ziaei, M., Peira, N., Persson, J. (2014).
 Brain systems underlying attentional control and emotional distraction during working memory encoding.
 NeuroImage.
 (87): 276-286.